daliburjaliani/StackOverflow/README.md

-# StackOverflow 2023 survey analysis
+# StackOverflow 2023 Survey Analysis

-analyse stackOverflow survey result to see popular languages, salary ranges, employment, compare 2 european salary ranges
+Analyze StackOverflow survey results to examine popular languages, salary ranges, employment, and compare two European salary ranges.

-### Table of Contents
+## Table of Contents

 1. Functions
-2. Largest amount of salary
+2. Largest Amount of Salary
-3. Coding years
+3. Coding Years
 4. Employment
 5. Employment with Degree
-6. Popular languages
+6. Popular Languages
-7. Germany and Italy comparison
+7. Germany and Italy Comparison

-###Functions
+## Functions

-create functions for calculate percent, create bar charts, create pie charts
+Create functions for calculating percentages, creating bar charts, and creating pie charts.

-###Largest amount of salary
+## Largest Amount of Salary

-print 10 largest amount of salary and Developer types. group countries and print mean, median, min, max of salary, sorting values by median print max of salary grouped by country, sorting by country and max salary
+Print the 10 largest amounts of salary and their corresponding developer types.
+Group countries and print mean, median, minimum, and maximum salaries, sorting values by median.
-###Coding years
+Print the maximum salary grouped by country, sorted by country and maximum salary.

+## Coding Years

-read and group years of coding, create bar chart that shows "less Than 5 years", "5 to 10", "10 to 20", "more than 20"  by percentage
+Read and group years of coding experience, then create a bar chart that shows "Less Than 5 years," "5 to 10 years," "10 to 20 years," and "More than 20 years" by percentage.

-###Employment
+## Employment

-count employed, not employed, student and retired respondents and create bar chart
+Count employed, unemployed, student, and retired respondents and create a bar chart.

-###Employed with Degree
+## Employment with Degree

-use 2 filter to read respondents with Degree that are Employed and Not employed, create Pie charts to compare
+Use two filters to read respondents with degrees who are employed and not employed and create pie charts to compare the two groups.

-###Popular languages
+## Popular Languages

-Count popular languages and create bar chart to represent Top 15 Popular Count popular languages in georgia by grouped data and represent Top 15 popular by bar chart
+Count popular programming languages and create a bar chart to represent the top 15 popular languages.
+Count popular languages in Georgia by grouped data and represent the top 15 popular languages by a bar chart.

-###Germany and Italy comparison
+## Germany and Italy Comparison

-Compare Italy and Germany by salary, using grouped data and aggregation functions.
-Represent results by grouped bar chart
+Compare salary data in Italy and Germany using grouped data and aggregation functions.
+Represent the results with a grouped bar chart.